Principles of motion sensing: Gyroscopes

 Gyroscopes measure the angular rate of rotational movement about one or more axes.
 Gyroscopes can measure complex motion accurately in multiple dimensions, tracking the position and rotation of a moving object unlike accelerometers which can only detect the fact that an object has moved or is moving in a particular direction.
 Further, unlike accelerometers and compasses, gyroscopes are not affected by errors related to external environmental factors such as gravitational and magnetic fields.
 Hence, gyroscopes greatly enhance the motion sensing capabilities of devices and are used for advanced motion sensing applications in consumer devices such as full gesture and movement detection and simulation in video gaming.
 The Nintendo Wii MotionPlus accessory and the Nintendo 3DS incorporate gyroscopes.

 Compasses

 Magnetic sensors, commonly referred to as compasses, detect magnetic fields and measure their absolute position relative to Earth's magnetic north and nearby magnetic materials.
 Information from magnetic sensors can also be used to correct errors from other sensors such as accelerometers.
 One example of how compass sensors are used in consumer devices is reorienting a displayed map to match up with the general direction a user is facing.

 Barometers

-Pressure Sensors, also known as barometers, measure relative and absolute altitude through the analysis of changing atmospheric pressure.
+Pressure sensors, also known as barometers, measure relative and absolute altitude through the analysis of changing atmospheric pressure.
 Pressure sensors can be used in consumer devices for sports and fitness or location-based applications where information on elevation can be valuable.

+Additional

+An example of an immersive musical experience through motion and gesture is accomplished with a musical infrared harp.